hayleyarodgers/project-management-tool/README.md

 To use the application from the command line (after installing dependencies):
 1. Open the root directory of the repository in your terminal or bash.
-2. Bundle the front-end code by entering ```npm run build``` in the command line.
+2. To view the complete application, enter ```npm run develop``` in the command line and go to the port on your local host.
-3. Start the server by entering ```npm run start``` in the command line and go to the port on your local host OR use the complete application by entering ```npm run develop``` in the command line and go to the port on your local host.
+3. To interact with the server, enter ```npm run start```.

-Alternatively, to use the live application, click [here]().
+Alternatively, to use the live application, click [here](https://hayleyarodgers-pro.herokuapp.com/).

 ## Credits
 I used: